dedaluz/jamiecurle/jamiecurle/content/blog/flask-and-speed.md

 ## Why Change?

 I was really geared up to make this site a static site.
 I wanted to get away from having a stack dynamically processing content that hardly ever changed.
 I wanted to have a fast site.
-I wanted to be able to write in writing application, not a textarea.
+I wanted to be able to write in a writing application, not a textarea.

 A statically generated site seemed like the right choices.
 I tried [Hyde][1], [Jeckyl][2] and [Nanoc][3]; none hit the sweet spot.
 Hyde (python) is still in development, so the docs where a little thin, so eventually I gave up on it.
 Jeckyl and Nanoc (both ruby) are both fine pieces of software, but they just didn't do it for me.